ATA Card / SRAM card compatibility with Fanuc and Mitsubishi controls

 SRAM card spec compatibility

-Must be ordered with 2k attribute
+Must be ordered with attribute memory typically 2k or 8k

 2mb-4mb capacity card- preferable 2mb